am-eskandari/comp7003-assgin3-amireskandari/docs/tasks.md

 - Test commands/tools like `hping3` and `ncat` in a controlled environment.
 - Break work into sections and focus on one at a time.
 - Revisit the assignment rubric to align your submission with grading criteria.

-Let me know if you need help with any of these steps, lovely!
-We’ll crush this assignment together. 💻✨